lihbr/lihbr-diapositiv/221102-nuxt-3-modules/slides.md

 <div>
 <logos-nuxt-icon />

-Nuxt projects use<br />on average 7 modules
+Nuxt projects use<br />7 modules on average

 </div>